-3.5 Legal Requirements Before an Entity Can Give Valid Security
+3.5 Legal Requirements before an Entity Can Give Valid Security

-Other than the limits on financial assistance outlined in 3.1 Financing Acquisitions of Commercial Real Estate, there are no legal rules or requirements that must be complied with in order for an entity to give valid security over its real estate assets.
-However, such decision authorising the creation of a valid security over specific asset(s) must be adopted in accordance with the generic legal and statutory requirements that apply to the company.
+Other than the limits on financial assistance outlined in 3.1 Financing Acquisitions of Commercial Real Estate, no legal rules or requirements must be complied with for an entity to give valid security over its real estate assets.
+However, such a decision authorising the creation of valid security over specific asset(s) must be adopted according to the generic legal and statutory requirements that apply to the company.

-3.6 Formalities When a Borrower Is in Default
+3.6 Formalities when a Borrower Is in Default

-No specific formalities or obstacles need to be overcome in order to enforce a security over real estate against a defaulting borrower, although the granting of security over real estate by public deed before a notary is mandatory in the case of creating a mortgage, and advisable regarding the granting of pledges.
+No specific formalities or obstacles need to be overcome to enforce a security over real estate against a defaulting borrower, although the granting of security over real estate by public deed before a notary is mandatory in the case of creating a mortgage and advisable regarding the granting of pledges.

 Priority of the lender's security interest is determined by strict order of creation (prior tempore potior iure).
-In a scenario of borrower default, legal action must be taken by the lender by means of (i) a declarative procedure to ascertain the existence and quantification of the debt, and (ii) filing a payment demand before the competent courts after such declarative procedure.
-A notarial enforcement proceeding is also available if the parties have previously agreed on this proceeding and its terms and conditions.
+In a scenario of borrower default, legal action must be taken by the lender by means of:

+- a declarative procedure to ascertain the existence and quantification of the debt; and - filing a payment demand before the competent courts after such declarative procedure.
+A notarial enforcement proceeding is also available if the parties have previously agreed to this proceeding and its terms and conditions.